liaz-stratoscale/strato-aws-examples/terraform/wordpress-3tier-app/readme.md

 1 RDS instance (MySQL 5.7)

-1 Floating IP from the Symphony edge network
+1 elastic IP from the Symphony edge network

 ## Before you begin